Criminal Justice and Human Rights

 - A willingness to develop your understanding via reading and engaging with the books that leading sociologists and criminologists have written

-The English Language requirement for this course is an IELTS average score of 6 or above, and for each component, 5 or above.
+The English Language requirement for this course is an IELTS average score of 6 or above, with no element bellow 5.5.

 GCSE English language/literature and mathematics at grade C/grade 4 or above.
 Level 2 equivalencies will also be accepted.